MARVEL'S AVENGERS Gets the "Embrace Your Powers" Gameplay Trailer and a Surprisingly Ugly Box Art

-Marvel's Avengers will launch with a roster of six playable characters, but we know that Hank Pym will also make an appearance in-game, and rumor has it that Hawkeye and Black Panther are also on their way to the blockbuster project.
+Marvel's Avengers will launch with a roster of six playable characters, but we already know that Hank Pym will also make an appearance in-game, and rumor has it that Hawkeye and Black Panther are also on the way to the blockbuster project.

-While we're still waiting for more details on Marvel's Avengers, take a look at its cover art and new trailer down below:
+While we're waiting for more details on Marvel's Avengers, check out its new box art and trailer down below:

 Marvel’s Avengers begins at A-Day, where Captain America, Iron Man, the Hulk, Black Widow, and Thor are unveiling a hi-tech Avengers Headquarters in San Francisco — including the reveal of their own helicarrier powered by an experimental energy source.
 The celebration turns deadly when a catastrophic accident results in massive devastation.
 Blamed for the tragedy, the Avengers disband.
 Five years later, with all Super Heroes outlawed and the world in peril, the only hope is to reassemble Earth’s Mightiest Heroes.